FreeRADIUS/freeradius-server/raddb/README.md

 `status_server` - see `type = Status-Server` in a new `listen` section.

+The `log` section has been updated to remove many configuration items which are specific to RADIUS, and to Access-Request packets.
+Please see `sites-available/default`, and look for the `Access-Request` subsection there.

 ## Virtual Servers

 There are some changes to the virtual servers in v4.
 First, every